tl;dr

 Hybrid vs Heat Pump-Only Water Heaters (≃ 240V vs 120V)

-Hybrid water heaters will use the heat pump to do most of the heating (efficiently), but then use the less-efficient resistive heating when water is actively being used so that more hot water will be available quickly.
+Most “Heat Pump Water Heaters” are actually hybrid, meaning they have both a heat pump and resistive heating elements.
+They will use the heat pump to do most of the heating (efficiently), but then use the less-efficient resistive heating when water is actively being used so that more hot water will be available quickly.
 So, hybrid water heaters are — depending on usage and configuration — overall a bit less efficient to use than heat pump-only water heaters.

 The resistive elements are also almost always 240V (so that they can heat faster; about twice as fast as if they were 120V), while heat pumps can operate at just 120V.
 So, while a heat pump-only water heater won’t be able to heat up as much water on demand, they can also be substantially less complex to install, and be less demanding on your electrical infrastructure (a single-pole 20A breaker vs double-pole 30A breaker) and supply (e.g., main panel capacity, battery capacity).